scalable-arch/ECC-exercise/01_Basic/01_7_4_Hamming_code/README.md

 # Objective
 - Construct (7,4) Hamming SEC (Single-Error Correction) code
-- Designing the H-Matrix (Parity Check Matrix) with the corresponding correction capability
+- Design the H-Matrix (Parity Check Matrix) with the corresponding correction capability

 # To do
 - Construct H-Matrix.txt